zackforbing/ruby-submissions/1605/module_4_assignments/gametime/deb-tommasina-karina/checkin_3.md

 ### General Questions, Comments, Concerns?
   * Can we use jQuery's jque-meter? or other plug-ins?
   * We moved a lot of things into index.js but want to know how to test them.
 How should we go about that?
 What would you recommend before turning it in?
+  * What's going on with our sprites when we pull down a new branch?
+They keep disappearing but after some time they work consistently.
+Do we need to use on-load?

 # Instructor Section